Braces Transition: Tips for Your First Week and Beyond

-The first few days and weeks with braces require a bit of an adjustment for your mouth.
-Where there were simply teeth, now your mouth is adjusting to the metal brackets and wires that are rubbing against your cheeks and lips.
-However, the bit of discomfort and adjustment you experience at the beginning will turn into a new smile anyone would be proud of in the end.
+The first few days and weeks of your braces transition require a bit of an adjustment for your mouth.
+Where there were simply teeth before, your mouth is now getting used to metal brackets and wires rubbing against your cheeks and lips.
+While the initial discomfort is normal, this short phase is the beginning of a journey toward a straighter, healthier smile.

 1. Leave the Office Prepared